C++ Deque insert

 Return value

-It returns an iterator to the newly constructed element.
+It provides an iterator pointing to the newly created element.

 Example 1